DeepSenseCA/echofilter/docs/source/usage_guide.rst

 Echofilter can process two types of file as its input: .EV files and .CSV files.
-The EV file input is more user-friendly, but requires the Windows operating system, and a fully operational Echoview application (i.e. with an Echoview dongle).
+The EV file input is more user-friendly, but requires the Windows operating system, and a fully operational :term:`Echoview` application (i.e. with an Echoview dongle).
 The CSV file format can be processed without Echoview, but must be generated in advance from the .EV file on a system with Echoview.
 The CSV files must contain raw :term:`Sv` data